nicolasgomez1/LastChaos-Launcher/README.md

   * Value 5: Launcher Style.
 (Style1 / Style2 / Style3)

 # Features
-* 3 Skins and 1 Custom page por Devs.
+* 3 Skins and 1 Custom page for dev purposes.
 * Ability to allow or not multi-clients.
 * ip.txt File is not required.
 * After downloading all the updates it will check the existence of LC.exe.new and LC.cdd.new if these 2 files exist, a batch file will be created that replaces the old files with the new ones.